SchwarzIT/onyx/apps/docs/src/basics/truncation.md

 ![image](/assets/truncation.png)

 Truncation is effective in preventing clutter, especially when dealing with long titles, headlines or labels.
-When using truncation, please ensure that the element is still redable and understandable.
+When using truncation, please ensure that the element is still readable and understandable.
 If not, please have a look at the [abbreviations section](#abbreviations).

 In responsive usecases, truncation can be employed to adopt content to varying screen sizes.

 ## Abbreviations

-Abbreviations can be powerful tools in designing and building an interface for coveying information succinctly.
+Abbreviations can be powerful tools in designing and building an interface for conveying information succinctly.
 However, their effective use requires careful consideration to ensure clarity and a positive user experience.
 Here are some key points to focus on:

 ::: details Clarity is key
 Prioritize clarity over brevity.
 Users should easily understand abbreviations without confusion.
 Use widely recognized abbreviations or provide clear explanations.